 Describe the use of transformers in high-voltage transmission of electricity

-Resources | Subject Notes | Physics
+Resources | Subject Notes | Physics | Lesson Plan

 Transformer

-4.5.6 The transformer - Use in high-voltage transmission
+4.5.6 The transformer - Use in High-Voltage Transmission

-Why Use Transformers for High-Voltage Transmission?
+Why High-Voltage Transmission?

 Transmitting electricity at high voltages offers significant advantages: